Frequently Asked Questions

 Yes!
 Restaurant Week brings together a variety of diverse culinary menus to suit a diversity of taste.Does the menu include a drink?

-Certain restaurants may offer wine or a drink within this offer, but in most cases, beverages, as well as tax and gratuities, are not included.What are restaurants offering during Restaurant Week?
+Certain restaurants may offer wine or a drink within this offer, but in most cases, beverages, as well as tax and gratuities, are not included.How do I experience a restaurant participating in Restaurant Week?

-Some 100 restaurants throughout New Mexico are expected to participate in the 2013 Restaurant Weeks.
+Some 100 restaurants throughout New Mexico are expected to participate in Restaurant Weeks.
 To make a reservation, click on the restaurant and you can connect with their website, Open Table (if they are a member), or find their phone number to call them directly.
 Due to the expected popularity of this event, advance reservations are strongly encouraged, but walk-ins are appreciated.
-There is no guarantee that walk-in guests will be accommodated.Is there a lunch option?
+There is no guarantee that walk-in guests will be accommodated.What’s the idea behind Restaurant Week?

 Yes!
 Many restaurants will be offering value-priced lunches during Restaurant Week.Do you have to order off of the three-course prix-fixe menu during New Mexico Restaurant Week?

-No. All participating restaurants will be offering their standard menus as well.
+No. Most participating restaurants will be offering their standard menus as well.
 Diners may order a la carte from the regular menu or choose the three-course, prix-fixe menu.What are New Mexico Restaurant Weeks?

-New Mexico's Restaurant Weeks were established in 2010 to introduce diners and travelers to the vast array of restaurants and hotels in New Mexico.
-This year's extravaganza kicks off in Santa Fe (February 24 - March 3, 2013), and continues in Taos (March 3-10, 2013) and Albuquerque (March 10-17, 2013).
-Participating restaurants in other communities will join their nearest Restaurant Week.
+New Mexico's Restaurant Week was established in 2010 to introduce diners and travelers to the vast array of restaurants and hotels in New Mexico.
+The 2017 extravaganza kicks off February 19 - 26 in Santa Fe, continues February 26 - March 5 in Taos, and concludes March 5 - 12 in Albuquerque.

 Locals and visitors will have eight days in each region to enjoy all of their favorite restaurants and take advantage of first-class accommodations at a special value price.
-All participating restaurants will offer specially priced, three-course dinners for the full eight days and many will also be offering two- or three-course lunches at value prices.Who participates in New Mexico Restaurant Weeks?
+All participating restaurants will offer specially priced, three-course dinners for the full eight days and many will also be offering two- or three-course lunches at value prices.What are restaurants offering during Restaurant Week?